ErenGulenoglu/Curse-of-Strahd-Classic/Chapter 2 - The Lands of Barovia/Areas of Barovia.md

 Believing that the characters aim to kill him, the Mad Mage unleashes his destructive magic.
 As he tears into them, he shouts, "You think my magic has grown weak?
 Think again!"
 If he is reduced to 50 hit points or fewer, he shouts, "Tell your dark masters they can break my body, but never my spirit!"
 He then tries to escape.

-Under normal circumstances, a greater restoration spell cast on the Mad Mage would restore his wits and ends the madness, allowing him to remember that he is none other than Mordenkainen, an archmage of Oerth and the leader of a powerful group of adventurers called the Circle of Eight But in this case, the Mad Mage has cast a mind blank spell on himself.
+Under normal circumstances, a greater restoration spell cast on the Mad Mage would restore his wits and ends the madness, allowing him to remember that he is none other than [[Mordenkainen]], an archmage of Oerth and the leader of a powerful group of adventurers called the Circle of Eight But in this case, the Mad Mage has cast a mind blank spell on himself.
 As long as that spell remains in effect, his sanity can't be restored by any spell.
 If the characters surmise that powerful magic is preventing them from restoring the Mad Mage's wits, they can, with a successful DC 15 Charisma (Persuasion) check, convince the Mad Mage to divulge the reason why their spell failed.
 A character can also ascertain the cause of the spell's failure with a successful DC 18 Intelligence (Arcana) check.
 The Mad Mage's mind blank spell has a remaining duration of 3d6 hours, after which his madness can be cured normally.

 The Mad Mage has a different spell list from that of the archmage in the _Monster Manual_, and he has already used one 1st-level spell slot to cast mage armor on himself, one 4th-level spell slot to cast polymorph on himself, one 7th-level spell slot to cast Mordenkainen's magnificent mansion (see "The Mad Mage's Mansion"), and one 8th-level spell slot to cast mind blank on himself.